MaudeWagner/CRgenetic/README.md

 ## RESEARCH PAPER
-### Associations of the LIBRA index with cognitive resilience to genetic susceptibility to dementia
+### Title: Associations of the LIBRA index with cognitive resilience to genetic susceptibility to dementia

 This repository provides R codes used to: